witnessmenow/ESP32-Cheap-Yellow-Display/README.md

 ## Examples

 ### The Basics
-Here are a collection of examples demonstrating how to use the different features of the CYD, this is a good place to get started.
+A collection of examples demonstrating how to use the different features of the CYD, this is a good place to get started.
 [Check them out here.](/Examples/Basics)

 ### Alternative Display Libraries
-The basics examples are based on the TFT_eSPI display library, but the CYD also works with other libraries too.
+The basics examples are based on the TFT_eSPI display library, but the CYD also works with other display libraries too.
 Here is some example code if you prefer to use an alternative Arduino library.
 [Check them out here.](/Examples/AlternativeLibrary)

 ### ESPHome
 Some examples for using the CYD in ESPHome.
 [Check them out here.](/Examples/ESPHome)